pyccel/pyccel/joss-paper/paper.md

 A different approach is given by PyPy [@PyPy2009], a Python interpreter written in an internal language called RPython (which is a restricted subset of the Python language itself).
 The aim of PyPy is to provide speed and efficiency at runtime using a JIT compiler.

-To the authors' knowledge, of all the different methods used to accelerate Python codes, nothing so far generates human readable code.
+To the authors' knowledge, of all the different methods used to accelerate Python codes, none so far generate human-readable code.
-In this work, we present a new Python static compiler named Pyccel which combines a transpiler with a Python/C API to create an accelerator.
+In this work, we present a new Python static compiler named Pyccel that combines a transpiler with a Python/C API to create an accelerator.
 This approach has two main advantages.
-Firstly, it leaves the user the option of optimising the code further in the low-level language with the help of HPC specialists.
+Firstly, it gives the user the option of further optimising the code in the low-level language with the help of HPC specialists.
-Secondly, it allows the user to choose the language the most adapted to their problem or system.
+Secondly, it allows the user to choose the language most adapted to their problem or system.
 For example, Fortran is a language designed for scientific programming and is tailored for efficient runtime execution on a wide variety of processors.
 The compiler is therefore highly effective for array handling in the context of scientific programming.
-In contrast, the C compiler is more adapted to support GPU tools such as CUDA, and OpenACC.
+In contrast, the C compiler is better adapted to support GPU tools such as CUDA and OpenACC.

 Pyccel is designed for two different use cases:
-(1) accelerate Python code by converting it to Fortran and providing a CPython wrapper to interface between the low-level and high level languages, (2) generate low-level C or Fortran code from Python code.
+(1) accelerate Python code by converting it to Fortran and providing a CPython wrapper to interface between the low-level and high-level languages, and
+(2) generate low-level C or Fortran code from Python code.
 The latter case follows from the fact that the code is human-readable.
-This means that Pyccel can also be used to simplify the process of going from a prototype (which is often written in inefficient languages which are quick to write) to production code (written in a low-level language).
+This means that Pyccel can also be used to simplify the process of going from a prototype (which is often written in inefficient languages that are quick to write) to production code (written in a low-level language).
-To this end, Pyccel is designed to allow the use of low-level legacy codes and some Python scientific libraries such as numpy, scipy, etc.
+To this end, Pyccel is designed to allow the use of low-level legacy codes and some Python scientific libraries such as NumPy, SciPy, etc.

 # Benchmarks

 A few example codes are used to provide an indication of the performance of Pyccel as compared to the popular accelerators Numba and Pythran.
 The source code can be found in \url{github.com/pyccel/pyccel-benchmarks}.
 These examples, which illustrate several common scientific computing problems, are based on open-source code samples [@JBurkhardt; @CFD].
-All tests were run in single-threaded mode on a CPU compute node of the HPC system Raven [@Raven], featuring an Intel Xeon IceLake-SP 8360Y processor with 72 cores and 256 GB RAM.
+All tests were run in single-threaded mode on a CPU compute node of the HPC system Raven [@Raven], featuring an Intel Xeon IceLake-SP 8360Y processor with 72 cores and 256 GB of RAM.
 The tests were run with Python 3.9.7 on Ubuntu SUSE Linux Enterprise Server 15 SP3, using Pyccel 1.7.2, Numba 0.56.4, and Pythran 0.12.1.
 The following flags were passed to GCC 12.1.0 via Pyccel and Pythran : `-O3 -march=native -mtune=native -mavx`.
 The Numba test cases were compiled using the `@njit` decorator.

 \autoref{fig:execution} shows the time required to execute the accelerated code for these test cases.
 We see that Pyccel is highly competitive in all cases, but unfortunately Pyccel's C printing is slightly less developed than the Fortran printer, leading to less performant code.
-The finite difference Laplace test case (FD-Laplace) relies heavily on Numpy vectorized expression, and is the hardest to optimize for all accelerators.
+The finite difference Laplace test case (FD-Laplace) relies heavily on NumPy vectorized expression, and is the hardest to optimize for all accelerators.
 In this test only Pyccel can provide a substantial speedup (about 68%) using Fortran as a backend language; Pythran and Pyccel (C) provide a marginal speedup of 13% and 4%, respectively, while Numba is slower than the original Python code.

 ![Comparison of speed-up compared to Python, obtained using accelerated code for various test cases executed with Python 3.9.7 \label{fig:execution}](./pypi_performance_39_execution.svg)

 Another important consideration is the time spent waiting for the accelerated version to be generated.
-This is shown in \autoref{fig:compilation}, where Pyccel proves to be competitive with Numba while it outperforms Pythran significantly for large files.
+This is shown in \autoref{fig:compilation}, where Pyccel proves to be competitive with Numba while it significantly outperforms Pythran for large files.

 ![Comparison of times required to generate accelerated code for various test cases with Python 3.9.7 \label{fig:compilation}](./pypi_performance_39_compilation.svg)